 Is the sauna stacked or standing on edge?
 Stacked sauna boxes cause pressure damage to the sauna and without proper labeling the freight carrier will often stack other shipments on top of your sauna when palletized in this manner.
 Creating another opportunity for a damaged sauna to arrive.
 When the sauna is properly palletized then all boxes are standing on edge side by side, shrink wrapped together then strapped to a pallet with specific do not stack instructions.
 The uneven surface from the positioning of the boxes on edge prevents stacking by freight carriers while in transit.
 NOTATING the delivery receipt with any packaging damage or wear and tear prior to signing your delivery receipt protects your investment.

 What happens when you open the boxes and find hidden damage?
 Most Infrared sauna companies do not help their customers protect their investment from hidden freight damage.
-Three little words on your delivery receipt, “Subject to Inspection” will give you 48 hours to inspect the contents of the boxes and report it back to your freight carrier.
+Notating the condition of your sauna on the delivery receipt will give you 48 hours to inspect the contents of the boxes and report it back to your freight carrier.

 What infrared sauna companies don’t tell you can cost you!
-If you simply sign your delivery receipt and you find damage inside the boxes, without those three little words “subject to inspection” as well as notes about the packaging the freight carrier can argue that you broke it.
+If you simply sign your delivery receipt and you find damage inside the boxes, without notes about the packaging the freight carrier can argue that you broke it.
 Most people don’t realize that they are signing a contract when signing their delivery receipt.
-That signature without “Subject to Inspection” is saying to the freight carrier that you have received your sauna in good working order and there is a possibility that the freight company won’t accept responsibility if you signed off on the delivery receipt.
+That signature without notes on the packaging you are saying to the freight carrier that you have received your sauna in good working order and there is a possibility that the freight company won’t accept responsibility if you signed off on the delivery receipt.

-Well let’s say you forgot to write subject to inspection on the delivery receipt and you open the boxes and out pops a broken panel.
+Well let’s say you forgot to notate the condition of the sauna on the delivery receipt and you open the boxes and out pops a broken panel.
 How will your sauna company handle the situation?
 Are they willing or able to replace the pieces that are damaged?
 Smaller companies will balk if you ask for a replacement panel.
 It can take months to get that replacement and smaller companies will delay, delay, delay due to the cost of replacing sauna pieces.
 If they would rather pay you to accept a broken sauna than replace the broken pieces, you know you aren’t dealing with a company able to deal with the cost of doing business.

 Inventory: How do you know you are working with a reputable and experienced company?
 Ask them about inventory.
 There are approximately 40 saunas on a container.
 If you are working with a dealer who only has 40-80 saunas in inventory you can bet they don’t have the means to replace a damaged sauna.
 How are you protected?
 If you must wait more than 21 days for your sauna, don’t walk, Run!
 Many upstart home sauna companies often don’t have the capital to fill the demand for orders and will wait for enough orders to come in to purchase a container of saunas.
 These companies will often have their customers waiting months for delivery and if the sauna were to be damaged, they have limited resources to protect you their customer.